janebmckenna/milestone-project-1/README.md

 ***
 [View Live project here](https://janebmckenna.github.io/milestone-project-1/)

 Ashley & Hannahs Vow Renewal is a site that provides Wedding Day information for the friends and family of the couple.
-The website displays photos of the celebration which happened during COVID, informtation for guests coming to their renewal and collects RSVPs.
+The website displays photos of the celebration which happened during COVID, information for guests coming to their renewal and collects RSVPs.

 ![Mock Up](assets/images/Ashley%20%26%20Hannah%20diff%20viewports.png)